prapooskur/CarriAR/README.md

 **The solution**

-CarriAR allows consumers to see the phones with their own eyes, in their own houses, through the power of augmented reality..
+CarriAR allows consumers to see the phones with their own eyes, in their own houses, through the power of EchoAR.